prazdevs/praz-dev-old/content/blog/abstract-commands-discord.md

 }
 ```

 Wait, what is that `<CommandType>` thing?
-We will later implement a way to create those commands from Discord messages, and we want to know exactly what commands are allowed and can be created, so we define them in an `enum` passed as the generic type of the command.
+We will later implement a way to create those commands from Discord messages, and we want to know exactly which commands are allowed and how they should be created, so we define them in an `enum` passed as the generic type of the command.

 The class is abstract because it is our blueprint, therefore, the methods are also abstract.